 Will McGrath has worked as a reporter, homeless shelter caseworker, public radio producer, UPS truck loader, Burger King chicken sandwich mayo-applicator, ghostwriter, and ghosteditor, in slightly different order.

-In 2014 he won the Felice Buckvar Prize for Nonfiction and in 2015 he won both the SER Narrative Nonfiction Prize and the BWR Nonfiction Prize.
-He has written for Pacific Standard, The Atlantic, Foreign Affairs, the Christian Science Monitor, Guernica, Roads & Kingdoms, The Morning News, and other fine publications.
-His writing has been translated into Chinese, Hungarian, and Japanese.
-It also occasionally makes its way into English, transcribed from highly suspect nooks and crannies in his cerebrum.
+McGrath has written for Pacific Standard, The Atlantic, Foreign Affairs, the Christian Science Monitor, Guernica, Roads & Kingdoms, The Morning News, and other fine publications.
+In 2014 he won the Felice Buckvar Prize for Nonfiction; in 2015 he won both the SER Narrative Nonfiction Prize and the BWR Nonfiction Prize; in 2017 he won the Disquiet Open Borders Book Prize.
+His writing has been translated into Chinese, Hungarian, Japanese, and occasionally makes its way into English, transcribed from highly suspect nooks and crannies in his cerebrum.

 Email: wtmcgrath at gmail dot com

 Representation: Rachel Vogel (Dunow, Carlson & Lerner Literary Agency)